ttscoff/curlyq/src/_README.md

 _If you find this useful, feel free to [buy me some coffee][donate]._
 <!--END GITHUB-->

-The current version of `curlyq` is <!--VER--><!--END VER-->.
+The current version of `curlyq` is <!--VER-->0.0.2<!--END VER-->.

-`curlyq` is a command that provides a simple interface for curl, with additional features for things like extracting images and links, finding elements by CSS selector or XPath, getting detailed header info, and more.
+CurlyQ is a utility that provides a simple interface for curl, with additional features for things like extracting images and links, finding elements by CSS selector or XPath, getting detailed header info, and more.
+It's designed to be part of a scripting pipeline, outputting everything as structured data (JSON or YAML).
 It also has rudimentary support for making calls to JSON endpoints easier, but it's expected that you'll use something like `jq` to parse the output.

 [github]: https://github.com/ttscoff/curlyq/